FoxInFlame/MyAnimeListAdder/README.md

 ## Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.

-Requires a fairly strong computer because of all the transitions and AJAX requests.
+A fairly strong computer might increase the smoothness because of all the transitions and AJAX requests.

 ## Updating
 Check out the official website to see specific instructions to updating QMAL.